sebnitu/vrembem/packages/drawer/README.md

   mountBreakpoint: Function // Method to mount the breakpoint feature on.
   unmountBreakpoint: Function // Method to unmount the breakpoint feature.
   handleBreakpoint: Function // The function that runs whenever the breakpoint media match property is changed.
 Receives the event parameter.
+  getSetting: Function // Method that returns either a drawer specific setting or global drawer setting.
 }
 ```